Search StreamScheme

 What is CPM?

 Cost Per Mille, also known as Cost Per Thousand, is a term used to value the cost of 1,000 advertisement impressions on one web page.
 Since Twitch ad revenue pays out at $3.50 USD CPM, this means that the creator will earn roughly .0035 cents for every view.
+This also means that you earn depending on how many viewers say the affiliate ads.

 • tools-2